Did You Know?

 Otters spend up to 60% of their time hunting and foraging.
 Other normal otter activities include playing, sliding, grooming, swimming, and digging.
 Otters usually hunt at night, especially during the summer.
 Like all their relatives, otters have scent glands near the base of the tail.
 They use these glands to mark their territory and communicate with other otters.
 They also use vocalizations to communicate.

-There are 5 river otters at PPZ.
-Mike is 11 and Jilly is 8.
+There are 4 river otters at PPZ.
+Mike is 13 and Jilly is 10.
 Mike is a ball of energy!
 He loves to swim and run around the exhibit, while Jilly enjoys playing with her toys.
 Both like training, too, which teaches them behaviors that help the keepers in caring for them.
 For example, they are trained to stand up on their hind legs on command so their bellies and paws can be examined.
 In February 2013, Jilly gave birth to a male pup.
 Unfortunately, the pup, named Miles, experienced complications at birth and was hand-reared.
 A few months later in April, PPZ adopted 2 orphaned otter pup siblings from the Alexandria Zoo in Louisiana.
-The male and female, named Clyde and Bonnie, are about the same age as Miles and the three pups are being raised together as siblings.
+One of the pups, Clyde, still lives here at Potter Park Zoo and he and Miles have been raised as siblings.